goncalor/SLAE64/1/readme.markdown

 Conclusion
 ----------

 We're done.
-The shellcode works, it has no nulls and we've shortned it.
+The shellcode works, it has no nulls and we've shortened it.
 The final shellcode is at the end.

     $ nasm -felf64 bind-shell-pass.nasm
     $ objdump -d bind-shell-pass.o | grep -P ":\t" | cut -f2 | tr -d ' \n' | sed -e 's/../\\x&/g'